merkys/covid-lt/clusters.md

 Cluster is defined primarily by antibody contacts with beta strand containing S1 position 377.
 RBM contacts are observed very rarely.
 Cluster is composed of many different antibodies.
-All complexes containing antibody COVA1-16 appears in this cluster.
+All complexes containing antibody COVA1-16 appear in this cluster.

 Cluster 7
 ---------